 - Use the multimeter to test the ground wire for an open or short.
 If it’s functioning correctly, test the wires running from the wiring harness.
 Failure of two or more wires likely means you should replace the entire wiring harness.

-- A lean air-to-fuel ratio can be caused by a clogged catalytic converter.
+- A clogged catalytic converter can cause a lean air-to-fuel ratio.
 Taking a hard drive can often clear blockages.
-Take your vehicle on the highway and drive above 55 miles per hour for at least 15 minutes then drop quickly to a lower speed.
+Take your vehicle on the highway and drive above 55 miles per hour for at least 15 minutes, then drop quickly to a lower speed.

 Common Mistakes To Avoid While Diagnosing The P0136 Code